projectcalico/calico/reference/faq.md

 what to do.
 Otherwise, if you have a layer 3 (IP) fabric, then there are detailed datacenter networking recommendations given in [{{site.prodname}} over IP fabrics]({{ site.baseurl }}/reference/architecture/design/l3-interconnect-fabric).
-We'd also encourage you to [get in touch](https://www.projectcalico.org/contact/) to discuss your environment.
+We'd also encourage you to {% include open-new-window.html text='get in touch' url='https://www.projectcalico.org/contact/' %}
+to discuss your environment.

 ### How can I enable NAT for outgoing traffic from containers with private IP addresses?